SAP-samples/codejam-cap-llm/exercises/11-implement-cap-doc-helper-service/README.md

 ## Test the getRagResponse() OData function

-The function handler is fully implemented, and you can start the application locally using the actual connections to SAP generative AI Hub and SAP HANA Cloud to test a RAG response call.
+The function handler is fully implemented, and you can start the application locally using the actual connections to Generative AI Hub and SAP HANA Cloud to test a RAG response call.
 You should have vector embeddings in the database that will be used by the CAP-LLM-Plugin.
 If you tried out the `deleteEmbeddings()` call, create new vector embeddings using the `storeEmbeddings()` call.

 👉 Start the CAP application using `cds watch --profile hybrid`.